Skip to main content

 Ice damming: What it is and tips to avoid it

-Winter storms have cost Canadian homeowners up to $5.4 billion in property damage, including issues such as frozen pipes, water leaks and roof damage.
-So when the autumn leaves start changing, it’s a good time to turn your attention to winterizing your home, cottage or vacation property.
+Winter storms have caused many problems for Canadian homeowners, including issues such as frozen pipes, water leaks and roof damage.
+So when the autumn leaves start changing, it’s an excellent time to make sure your home, cottage or vacation property is ready for winter.

-Even before the temperatures dip below zero, be on the lookout for signs and symptoms of potential trouble spots—like icicles.
-While they may appear Instagram-worthy hanging from the edge of your roof, it also indicates a problem: ice damming.
-And the damage could be costly.
+Even before the temperatures dip below zero, look for signs and symptoms of potential trouble spots, like icicles.
+While they look beautiful, it also indicates a problem of ice damming.

 While ice damming is more prevalent in parts of the country that get a lot of snow and experience extreme temperature fluctuations (like Winnipeg, for example), it could happen anywhere in Canada, given the right circumstances.
-And even though ice dams can form on roofs with little to no warning, many people don’t realize the hazard they present.
+An ice dam can form on roofs with little to no warning, many people don’t realize the hazard they present.

 In winter, you might also wonder why your roof has so many icicles compared to your neighbour’s house, even though your homes look similar.